Memorial Stadium (Lincoln): Additional facilities

 Memorial Stadium was largely unchanged for over a decade after its 1923 opening.
 By the mid-1930s the university began planning additional facilities along the stadium's north end zone, but Great Depression financial struggles made it difficult to acquire the necessary land in adjoining neighborhoods.
 Excavation for a standalone football facility began in 1939, aided by funding from the Work Projects Administration.
 The building was partially complete when progress was halted by American entry into World War II, but was far enough along that the locker rooms could be used.
 The Schulte Fieldhouse was completed in 1949, featuring a large analog clock overlooking Memorial Stadium's north end zone that was among the first crowd-facing game clocks in college football.
 The building was named for former football and track and field coach Henry Schulte, who died in 1944 while construction was paused.

 The Schulte Fieldhouse was used by the program until 2004.
-It was razed to make room for the Osborne Athletic Complex, a $50-million locker room, strength and conditioning, and administrative facility constructed adjacent to Nebraska's indoor practice facility, the Hawks Championship Center.
-A statue of Osborne and Brook Berringer, a Scottsbluff native and former backup quarterback who was killed in a 1996 plane crash, was installed at the main entrance of the complex.
+It was razed to make room for the Osborne Athletic Complex (now the Husker Athletic Complex), a $50-million locker room, strength and conditioning, and administrative facility constructed adjacent to Nebraska's indoor practice facility, the Hawks Championship Center.
+A statue of Osborne and Brook Berringer, a Goodland, Kansas native and former backup quarterback who was killed in a 1996 plane crash, was installed at the main entrance of the complex.

 Barely a decade after completing the Osborne Athletic Complex, Nebraska's football facilities already lagged behind other major programs in terms of size and amenities.
 In 2024, the university finished the Osborne Legacy Complex, a $165-million, 315,000-square-foot facility and moved the bulk of its athletic operations to the standalone complex just northeast of Memorial Stadium.

 Playing surface

+A panoramic view of Memorial Stadium and surrounding area, August 2025.

 The first game at Memorial Stadium was played on dirt as the natural grass field had yet to be installed.
 Nebraska played on grass until 1970, when the stadium was fit with AstroTurf, an artificial turf surface glued to a foam-like plastic layer on a 6 in bed of asphalt that was made famous when it was installed at the Houston Astrodome in 1966.
 The $250,000 AstroTurf project was part of head coach and athletic director Bob Devaney's efforts to improve athletic facilities across the university.
 Devaney and Osborne used the outfield at Buck Beltzer Stadium, home of NU's baseball team, to conduct practices for upcoming road games to be played on grass.
 This meant the stadium could not have a warning track or permanent fence, and left divots that made fielding ground balls extremely difficult (termed "the bounce of the Buck").

 Several iterations of AstroTurf were used at Memorial Stadium until 1999, when Nebraska became the first Division I-A program to install FieldTurf, a lighter synthetic surface designed to more closely replicate natural grass.
 The FieldTurf surface has been replaced three times, sometimes featuring an alternating light-and-dark green pattern every five yards.
-NU plans to return to a natural grass playing surface at Memorial Stadium as soon as 2026.